 - Full tuition scholarship at Wayne State College (Full tuition is for WSC only.
 It does not carry over to law school.
 However, RLOP students will be considered for scholarship upon admission to Nebraska Law.)

-- Automatic admission to Nebraska College of Law
+- Presumptive admission to Nebraska College of Law

 Those not selected for the program will be considered for other scholarships.